ballouzlab/OutDeCo_lite/vignettes/vignette.md

 ### 2. Run a DE analysis
 #### a.
 Using the wilcox.test
 Let's peform a sex differential expression analysis.
-Our data has individuals from famiy trios and quads, so we have to pick the samples we need.
+Our data has individuals from family trios and quads, so we have to first pick the samples we need.
 ```{r eval=F}
 groups <- as.numeric(labels$Sex)
 groups[labels$Family==1] <- 0